vinniefalco/LuaBridge/trunk/README.txt

 will be considered const and only const methods will be called on it.
 Destructors are registered automatically for each class.

-Static methods may be registered using the 'static_method' function:
+Static methods may be registered using the 'static_method' function, which is simply an alias for the 'function' function:

-	m.class_...
+	s.class_...
 		.static_method("method3", &MyClass::method3)

 Luabridge also supports properties, which allow class data members to be read and written from Lua as if they were variables.
-You can expose a 'bare' C++ member variable to Lua, or wrap it in getter and setter functions.
-The syntax for registering properties is as follows:
+Properties work much like variables do, and the syntax for registering them is as follows:

-	m.class_...
+	s.class_...
 		.property_rw("property1", &MyClass::property1)
 		.property_rw("property2", &MyClass::getter2, &MyClass::setter2)
 		.property_ro("property3", &MyClass::property3)
 		.property_ro("property4", &MyClass::getter4)

-The first registration above gives Lua direct access to the 'property1' member variable of MyClass objects; the second creates a property which acts like any other variable in Lua but is retrieved and set through the 'getter2' and 'setter2' methods of MyClass.
-The getter must take no parameters and return a value, and the setter must take a value of the same type and return nothing.
-The 'property_rw' function creates a readable and writeable property, while 'property_ro' creates a read-only one.

-Static properties on classes are also supported, using 'static_property_rw' and 'static_property_ro'.
-Properties on modules, i.e. global properties, are not yet supported, but will be in a future Luabridge release.
+Static properties on classes are also supported, using 'static_property_rw' and 'static_property_ro', which are simply aliases for 'variable_rw' and 'variable_ro'.

 To register a subclass of another class that has been registered with Lua, use the "subclass" function.
 This takes two template arguments: the class to be